 You may pay more interest since you'll be making payments for a longer period of time.
 Plus, the new interest rate is based on the weighted average of the underlying loans, rounded up to the nearest 1/8th of one percent.

 ||Loss of loan incentives:

-When you combine multiple loans into one, you may lose any incentive programs on the original individual loans.
+When you combine multiple loans into one, you may lose certain borrower benefits on the original individual loans.

-Loan consolidation provides access to additional options but may result in the loss of certain benefits so we encourage you to visit https://studentaid.gov/manage-loans/consolidation to learn about the pros and cons of consolidating your loans.
+Loan consolidation offers benefits, but it may not be the best fit in every situation, so we encourage you to visit StudentAid.gov/manage-loans/consolidation to learn about the pros and cons of consolidating your loans.